Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 2. Check the home screen for a Flow Bubble Disabled card.
 If you see it, tap Turn Back On to restart the bubble.

 3. End snooze if the bubble is snoozed.
-Dragging the bubble to the bottom of the screen puts it in snooze mode for 10 minutes.
-Shake your device once firmly to end snooze early, or tap End snooze now on the home screen card.
-The bubble reappears the next time you tap into a text field.
+Dragging the bubble to the bottom of the screen puts it in snooze mode.
+Shake your device twice firmly to end snooze early, or tap End snooze now on the home screen card.
+When snooze ends, a brief Toast confirms: "Flow Bubble is back and will appear next time you are in a text box."
+The bubble may not reappear until you tap a text field.

 5. Check whether the bubble has shrunk.
 Open Wispr Flow SettingsBubble Size.
-If Shrink the bubble when not in use is enabled, the bubble minimizes after 5 seconds of inactivity.
-Tap or long-press the minimized bubble to restore it, or turn off the toggle to keep the bubble at full size.
+If Shrink the bubble when not in use is enabled, the bubble auto-minimizes after a short period of inactivity.
+If Shrink the bubble in search fields is on, it minimizes immediately when entering a search field.
+Tap or long-press the minimized bubble to restore it — both gestures restore the bubble and immediately start dictation.
+To keep the bubble at full size, turn off the toggle.

 6. Check Accessibility permissions.
 Go to SettingsAccessibilityInstalled appsWispr Flow and confirm the accessibility service is enabled.
-On some devices this permission can be silently turned off — look for a "Wispr Flow needs attention" notification and tap it to jump straight to the right settings page.
+If you see a "Wispr Flow needs attention" notification, tap it to jump straight to the right settings page.
+If you see a warning triangle on the Flow Bubble itself, tap it to go directly to the accessibility permission screen.

-7. Check overlay permissions.
+8. Check overlay permissions.
 Go to SettingsAppsWispr FlowDisplay over other apps and make sure it's enabled.
+If you re-grant either this or the accessibility permission from a home screen error card, Flow returns to the foreground automatically once permission is granted.

-Warning: Aggressive battery optimization on Samsung, Xiaomi, Redmi, POCO, Vivo, and Oppo devices is the most common reason the Flow Bubble disappears in the background.
+Important: Aggressive battery optimization on Samsung, Xiaomi, Redmi, POCO, Vivo, Oppo, OnePlus, Motorola, Huawei, Honor, Realme, and Transsion devices is the most common reason the Flow Bubble disappears in the background.
 Don't skip the battery exemption step above.

 Tap a text field in any app to open the on-screen keyboard.
 If the bubble appears, you're done.
 If it still doesn't appear, update Wispr Flow to the latest version and try again.